Nazimuddin Alam

 Nazimuddin Alam is a Bangladesh Nationalist Party politician and the former Member of Parliament from Bhola-4.

 Career

 Alam was elected to Parliament in 2001 from Bhola-4 as a candidate of Bangladesh Nationalist Party.

 He was charged with the attempted murder of Akhtarul Alam, a Bangladesh Jubo League who was attacked on 16 January 2004.
 The case was filled on 11 March 2007 against Alam and an arrest warrant was issued against him on 5 April 2008.

-He is a member of the executive committee of the Bangladesh Nationalist Party.
+Alam is a member of the executive committee of the Bangladesh Nationalist Party.

 He was arrested on 2 February 2018 by Bangladesh Police for vandalism in the Bangladesh Supreme Court premises.